roberttidey/RPi_Cam_Web_Interface/README.md

 Version bumped to 4.4.1R Now includes annotation in new naming scheme.
 Added gmt offset into schedule settings and display current sunrise/sunset Allow gmt offset to be specified by a timezone string

+March 10th
+Schedule now gets current time as local time for comparison purposes.
+Rasberry should hve its time zone set up properly.
+Current time is shown on schedule page.